Sack of Sarajevo: Aftermath

 Thousands of months will pass, and we will not rise from this desolation.
-A sea of unhappiness and hardship flooded in and rose above our heads."For reference, the city of Sarajevo had 80.000 inhabitants in the 1660s.
-According to some writers, the city had 30.000 inhabitants in the early 19th century.
-Mostly the ones living on the outskirts of what once was the city.
+A sea of unhappiness and hardship flooded in and rose above our heads."

+For reference, the city of Sarajevo had 80,000 inhabitants in the 1660s.
+According to some writers, the city had only 30,000 inhabitants in the early 19th century, mostly those living on the outskirts of what once was the city.
 The inhabitants of Sarajevo had to rebuild the city not just structurally, but culturally and politically as well.
 By then, the seat of the Bosnian government had already been transferred to Travnik, meaning that Sarajevo lost its status as the main city of Bosnia.
 Prince Eugene's sacking of Sarajevo ruined it to the point that it took almost 200 years to recover.

-The Sarajevan Catholics

-The Latin Quarter (the Catholic part of the City) didn't escape the fire either; it was completely burnt to the ground and was uninhabitable.
-Catholics came back to Sarajevo in the early 1800s as Dubrovnik merchants helped rebuild the Latin Quarter.

-The Catholics of Bosnia, fearing reprisals from the Ottoman authorities and the Bosnian Muslims.
-Left Bosnia along with the Austrians.
-They settled in Slavonia, which after the Great Turkish War was left desolate by fighting and the Turkish retreat.
-Historians estimate that around 40.000 Catholics left Bosnia.
-At the time, this made them the smallest religious group after the Orthodox Christians.
-Catholics in Bosnia to this day occupy the 3rd place when it comes to the size of religious groups, still behind the Orthodox Christians at 15% of the population, according to the 2013 Census.